CahanLab/BMSC_23/README.md

 The following sections contain scripts and data to demonstrate how the results in the manuscript were generated.

 ## Raw Data
-All the raw data is deposit to the GEO database - accession number [GSE234540](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE234540)
+All the raw data is deposited to the GEO database under accession number [GSE234540](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE234540)

 ## Scripts and Processed Data
 ### Meta-analysis section